nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms)
  - **Remineralizing:** Pertaining to the process of restoring minerals, indicative of the nanocomplex’s restorative properties.

-### Expanded Definition and Usage\nThe CPP-ACP nanocomplex serves a vital role in contemporary dental care by providing an effective, non-invasive method to strengthen and protect tooth enamel.
+### Expanded Definition and Usage:
+The CPP-ACP nanocomplex serves a vital role in contemporary dental care by providing an effective, non-invasive method to strengthen and protect tooth enamel.
 Its ability to release calcium and phosphate ions in a controlled manner enhances the bioavailability and effectiveness of these minerals when applied to the tooth surface.
 This property not only supports the repair of early caries but also offers an aesthetic advantage by improving the smoothness and glossiness of teeth, addressing concerns related to tooth sensitivity and visual appeal.

 ### Conclusion\nThe versatility and effectiveness of the CPP-ACP nanocomplex in dental health make it an invaluable component of modern oral care formulations.
 By understanding its linguistic and functional classification, healthcare providers and consumers can better appreciate its role in preventive dentistry and oral hygiene.